-Whenever the Generator is started, an automatic power transfer system automatically switches the household electrical system to the Generator approximately 30 seconds after the Generator is started.
-The 30 second delay allows the Generator to start easily without the burden of electrical loads.
+Whenever the generator is needed, an automatic power transfer system automatically switches the household electrical system to the generator 30 seconds after the generator is started.
+The 30 second delay allows the generator to start easily without the burden of electrical loads.